mobilecoinofficial/developer-portal/Content/Overview/0003_Network.md

 Two major technical challenges impede privacy-preserving cryptocurrencies from running on smartphones:

 1.  <h3 style="color: #a7a7a8">Identifying received payments</h3>
-    <p>In order to check if they own any new transaction that appears in the ledger, a user must mathematically test each txo using their private cryptographic keys.
+    <p>In order to check if they own any new transaction that appears in the ledger, a user must mathematically test each txo using their private keys.
 It is undesirable from a security standpoint to provision private keys to a remote server to monitor for received transactions, but it is impractical to perform the calculation for every new transaction on a smartphone because of the significant bandwidth and computation required.</p>

 2.  <h3 style="color: #a7a7a8">Constructing new payments</h3>
     <p>Users need access to the complete ledger in order to construct transaction input rings.
-It is undesirable from a privacy standpoint for smartphone users to selectively download parts of the ledger from a remote server as needed, since this can potentially leak information about transaction ownership or the links between senders and recipients.
+It is undesirable for smartphone users to selectively download parts of the ledger from a remote server as needed, since this can potentially leak information about transaction ownership or the links between senders and recipients.
 The complete ledger may be many terabytes in size, which makes it impractical to download and store on a smartphone.</p>

-MobileCoin Cloud is a scalable service infrastructure developed by MobileCoin to enable privacy-preserving cryptocurrencies to be safely managed from a smartphone.
+MobileCoin Cloud is a scalable service infrastructure developed by MobileCoin to enable cryptocurrencies to be safely managed from a smartphone.
 MobileCoin Cloud solves both of these identified challenges to smartphone deployment.

 ![](/images/ecosystem_diagram_2.png)

 ## Identifying Received Payments

-MobileCoin has developed an efficient system to help smartphone users locate their received transactions without having to test every transaction using their private cryptographic keys.
+MobileCoin has developed an efficient system to help smartphone users locate their received transactions without having to test every transaction using their private keys.
 Each transaction output in the MobileCoin Ledger contains a discovery *hint* field.
 This field stores the recipient's public address, encrypted using a public key provided by MobileCoin Cloud.
-The matching private cryptographic key is stored exclusively inside a secure enclave.
+The matching private key is stored exclusively inside a secure enclave.
 Each new transaction in the public ledger is processed within the secure enclave, and recognized transactions are organized for users who have registered their public address.

 Additional data transformations are necessary to safely store persistent data across a scalable service infrastructure and significant care is applied to avoid leaking information through data-access side channels.
-The user's private cryptographic keys remain on their smartphone at all times.
-This stands in contrast to existing *trusted query services* prevalent in other privacy-preserving cryptocurrencies.
-When users provision a remote server with private keys, they entrust their privacy to the remote service's operators.
+The user's private keys remain on their smartphone at all times.
+This stands in contrast to existing *trusted query services* prevalent in other cryptocurrencies.
+When users provision a remote server with private keys, they are trusting that remote service's operators not to expose or share the private keys.

 ## Constructing New Payments